Azure-Samples/modern-data-warehouse-dataops/README.md

 This repository contains numerous code samples and artifacts on how to apply DevOps principles to common data engineering patterns and architectures utilizing Microsoft Data Platform technologies.

-The samples are either focused on a single azure service (**Single Tech Samples**) or showcases an end to end data pipeline solution as a reference implementation (**End to End Samples**).
-Each sample contains code and artifacts relating one or more of the following capabilities:
+The samples are either focused on a single microsoft service ([Single-Technology Samples](#single-technology-samples)) or showcases an end-to-end data pipeline solution as a reference implementation ([End-to-End Samples](#end-to-end-samples)).
+Each sample contains code and artifacts related to one or more of the following capabilities:

 - Infrastructure as Code (IaC)
 - Build and Release Pipelines (CI/CD)
 - Testing
 - Observability / Monitoring

-## Single Technology Samples
+## Single-Technology Samples

 | Technology | Samples |
 | ---------- | ------- |